John Minto: Gaza war, 2023–present

+In mid-May 2025, the Independent Police Conduct Authority (IPCA) found that the New Zealand Police had unlawfully pepper-sprayed and arrested Minto during a pro-Palestinian protest in Lyttelton on Waitangi Day in February 2024.
+Minto had been charged with obstructing and resisting Police during the protest.
+A Police investigation had initially ruled that Police actions were lawful but conceded that the arresting officer had failed in his duty "to provide aftercare" after pepper-spraying Minto.
+The IPCA's chair Judge Kenneth Johnston KC found there were several inconsistencies between the arresting officer's account and video footage of the incident.
+Johnston also concluded there weas little evidence to support Police charges that Minto had obstructed and resisted Police during the protest.

+On 3 July, Minto and fellow PSNA co-chair Maher Nazzal referred six New Zealand political and business figures to the Prosecutor of the International Criminal Court, alleging their complicity in Israel's alleged war crimes during the Gaza war.
+These six individuals were Prime Minister Christopher Luxon, Foreign Affairs Minister Winston Peters, Defence and Space Minister Judith Collins, Deputy Prime Minister David Seymour, Rocket Lab chief executive Sir Peter Beck and Rakon Limited chief executive Dr Sinan Altug.
+The PSNA alleged that Rocket Lab launched spy satellites from Māhia that were used by Israel to target Palestinians while Rakon exported military-grade crystal oscillators to American defense contractors who supplied missiles to Israel for use in Gaza.

 Political career

 Mayoralty bids

 In April 2013, Minto announced his intention to run for the mayoralty of Auckland on the Mana Movement ticket.
-Minto has several candidates that are running for Councillor on the Minto for Mayor ticket.
+Minto had several candidates that ran for Councillor on the Minto for Mayor ticket.
+The campaign was unsuccessful with Minto coming fifth of 17 candidates.

-In July 2016, Minto announced he will run in the 2016 Christchurch mayoral election as a candidate for The Keep Our Assets group.
+In July 2016, Minto announced he would run in the 2016 Christchurch mayoral election as a candidate for The Keep Our Assets group.
+The campaign was unsuccessful as per 2016 Christchurch mayoral election.

 Internet Mana

 Minto stood in the 2014 elections as a candidate for the Internet Mana party, and was ranked fourth on the party list.
+Mana Movement failed to win a single seat in Parliament.

 Views and positions

 COVID-19 pandemic

 During the COVID-19 pandemic in New Zealand, John Minto expressed support for receiving COVID-19 vaccines but disagreed with the Government's vaccine mandate.
 Minto argued that vaccine mandates were an overreach of state power since they gave the Government the right to dismiss education and medical personnel for refusing to get vaccinated.

 Personal life

 Since 2014, Minto has lived in the Christchurch suburb of Waltham.
 The sculptor Llew Summers was his brother-in-law.